Wahylian/NetComFinalProj/README.md

 <h2>Notes:</h2>
 Matplotlib might cause some issues on windows when attempting to run the code,
 * The simplest solution is, in Pycharm go to File | Settings | Tools | Python Plots | Show plots in tool window and disable that.<br/>
-   Though it might break the look of the plots a bit as they could get smudged
+   Though it might break the look of the plots a bit as they could get smudged when they are not shown inside of the pycharm interface<br/>
+   for a better picture of the plots, a folder with their pictures is provided<br/>
 * if that happens, attempt to roll it back to versions 3.7.0 or 3.5.3